20 Website Mistakes That Kill Conversions

 Big companies love email lists and so should you.

-It’s easier to get visitors to return your website (through capturing their email) as opposed to one-time website visits.
+It’s easier to get visitors to return your website (by capturing their email) as opposed to one-time website visits.

 An email list allows you to build a relationship with potential customers repeatedly and this can boost conversions.